Why You Should Buy the Best Layer Feed You Can For Your Hens

 - Pellet: Chicken feed is either sold as a mash or in the pellet form.
 Fortunately most chicken feed available these days is pelletized.
 This makes it much easier for your birds to consume.
 Each pellet is one single peck.
 There is little or no wastage with pellets.
 Mash fed out dry is very wasteful as chickens often peck out the bits they like and pass over the rest.
 Pellets is the way to go!

-- Animal proteins: Look for blood, meat and bone meal or animal proteins/ruminent proteins.
+- Animal protein: Look for blood, meat and bone meal or animal proteins/ruminent proteins.
 Avoid synthetically manufactured proteins.
 You want the crude protein percentage in the feed to be around 17 to 18%.
 The minimum for laying hens is 16%.
 16% is just enough for them to be in good enough condition to lay.
 If you are wanting the best production from your flock feed them more than the minimum and they will reward you with less health issues, fewer feather pecking issues and lots more eggs.
 The commercial hens are feed a commercial grade feed that contains 18.5% protein - because they want top production from their hens.
 More eggs means more money for the big egg businesses.

 - Ad-lib: Chickens are foragers.
 They eat little and often throughout the day.
 Having feed on demand in an automatic chicken feeder (vermin proof) will reduce stress caused by hierarchy and result in better egg production and more content hens.